Posted on by Agilein

 Exclusively technical approaches toward attaining cybersecurity have created pressures for malware attackers to evolve technical sophistication and harden attacks with increased precision, including socially engineered malware and distributed denial of service (DDoS) attacks.
 A general and simple design for achieving cybersecurity remains elusive, and addressing the problem of malware has become such a monumental task that technological, economic, and social forces must join together to address this problem.
 The blog post Deterrence for Malware: Towards a Deception-Free Internet, detailed a collaboration between the SEI's CERT Division and researchers at the Courant Institute of Mathematical Sciences at New York University.
 Through this collaboration, researchers aim to understand and seek complex patterns in malicious use cases within the context of security systems and develop an incentives-based measurement system that would evaluate software and ensure a level of resilience to attack.

 Our security experts in the CERT Division are often called upon to audit software and provide expertise on secure coding practices.
 The blog posting Using the Pointer Ownership Model to Secure Memory Management in C and C++, described a research initiative aimed at eliminating vulnerabilities resulting from memory management problems in C and C++.
-Memory problems in C and C++ can lead to serious software vulnerabilities including difficulty fixing bugs, performance impediments, program crashes (including null pointer deference and out-of-memory errors), and remote code execution.
+Memory problems in C and C++ can lead to serious software vulnerabilities including difficulty fixing bugs, performance impediments, program crashes (including null pointer dereference and out-of-memory errors), and remote code execution.

 Advancing Disciplined Methods for Engineering Software